malramsay64/phd-thesis/05_Crystal_Melting/results.md

 of the structural relaxation $\tau_S$ and rotational relaxation $\tau_R$ are dominated by jump dynamics, their timescale best represents crystallisation.
+A further concern is the breakdown in the scaling of the Stokes--Einstein--Debye relations, with the rotations getting slower at a faster rate compared to the dynamics. [@fig:trans_rot_trimer]
+The additional slowdown of the rotations is further reasoning for being the characteristic timescale of melting.

 When comparing the timescales of the Lewis--Wahnström model (LW) to that of the trimer, (@tbl:relaxation_timescales)